The Scotia Plate and the South Sandwich Plate: Southern Tectonic Dynamics

 The South Sandwich Plate, a minor tectonic plate, plays a significant role in the region's geological dynamics.
 The South Sandwich Islands are situated on this plate, which the subducting South American Plate surrounds to the east, the Antarctic Plate to the south, and the Scotia Plate to the west.

-The East Scotia Rise acts as a distinct feature, separating the South Sandwich Plate from the Scotia Plate.
+The East Scotia Rise is a distinct feature separating the South Sandwich Plate from the Scotia Plate.
 This rise is a back-arc spreading ridge, a submarine geologic basin formed by the subduction zone on the eastern margin of the South Sandwich Plate.

 Conclusion